 There are so many inconsistencies, in fact, between Cargill’s talk and its walk, that I’ve summarized the most glaring among them below:

-1. “We have already implemented RSPO principles on our own [oil palm] plantations”…except, woops, Cargill can’t even get one of its two oil palm plantations RSPO certified
+1. “We have already implemented RSPO principles on our own [oil palm] plantations”…except, woops, Cargill can’t even get one of its two oil palm plantations RSPO certified.
+That’s embarrassing.

 By 2008, millions of people around the globe faced starvation that spawned rioting and instability due to skyrocketing food prices, and Cargill was making billions of dollars in profit.
 Why?
 According to Cargill, it was because of higher food prices.
 Cargill CEO Greg Page was surprisingly candid in a 2008 speech, stating that, “Cargill had an opportunity to make more money in this environment, and I think that is something that we need to be very forthright about.